Nurceren Akgün: International career

 Akgün Göktepe is a member of the Turkey national team.
 She captained the team in 2021.
 She played in the 2015 World Women's Handball Championship – European qualification.
 In 2017, she won the silver medal with the national team at the Islamic Solidarity Games in Baku, Azerbaycan.
 She took part in the Mediterranean Games in 2018 in Tarragona, Spain, and 2022 in Oran, Algeria, in the European Women's Handball Championship qualifying in 2018, 2021, and 2022.
 She played in the 2023 World Championship – European qualification matches.

 Honours

 Individual

-In August 2021, she was honored by the Hentbol Haber with the Bests of Handball award for her successful appearance as pivot in the 2020–21 Turkish Super League.
+In August 2021, she was honored by the Hentbol Haber with the Bests of Handball award for her successful appearance as line player in the 2020–21 Turkish Super League.